+The characteristics of the teachers who participated by completing the survey are presented in Table 1.
 The majority of the physics teachers who participated in the survey were males (67.3%).
 Approximately 60% of all respondents were above 40 years of age and 57% had been teaching physics for more than 10 years.
 About 26% of the teachers had earned a qualification beyond the Bachelor's degree.
 The majority (73.1%) had obtained a Bachelor's degree in science and had also completed a one-year Graduate Diploma in Teaching in a Faculty of Education at a university and/or had participated in a conjoint degree and diploma programme (e.g. Bachelor of Teaching and Graduate Diploma Teaching).
-The teachers who participated in the survey completed ITE between 1965 and 2012.
-The majority (72.1%) received their ITE in NZ with the balance being educated as teachers overseas.
+The teachers who participated in the survey completed their ITE between 1965 and 2012.
+The majority (72.1%) received their ITE in NZ with the remainder being educated as teachers overseas.
 All respondents were teaching in a school.
-The characteristics of the teachers who participated by completing the survey are presented in Table 1.